languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -create abstract SentenceRule and TextRule classes to get rid of reset() method?
- -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -see "TODO" / "FIXME" in the source: find . -iname "*.java" -exec egrep -H "TODO|FIXME" {} \;
+ -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -Make adding language possible without changing the LanguageTool core code:
+ 	-make rule loading dynamic by using reflection (in progress) -create the list of languages using reflection (add a LanguageInformation interface that each language needs to implement) -Add a "Add language pack..." menu to both the stand-alone version and the OpenOffice.org version
+ -see "TODO" / "FIXME" in the source: find . -iname "*.java" -exec egrep -H "TODO|FIXME" {} \;
  -...